Independent Schools Regulation

 There is no legal definition of full time in the independent sector although the government has given 18 hours a week as a guide.
 Much of the investigation of whether a school is full time (and therefore subject to registration and inspection) hinges on the timetable for an individual child, and not on how many hours the school is open.

 If the education provided does not include literacy and numeracy but eg is purely religious instruction, then the institution does not have to register as an independent school.
-The government consulted about this in 2020 and subsequently introduced provisions to amend the law in Part 4 of the Schools Bill.
-These proposals for regulating independent education institutions will not go forward now the Schools Bill has been dropped.
+The Children’s Wellbeing and Schools Bill – if enacted – will change this, read more here https://edyourself.org/childrens-wellbeing-schools-bill/

 Full time independent schools must comply with regulations covering the welfare health and safety of pupils, breadth of curriculum, quality of educational provision, suitability of teaching staff and proprietors, appropriate premises, and record-keeping.
 Independent schools are inspected either by Ofsted or by other inspectorates approved by the Secretary of State.
 Since September 2014, independent schools have also been required to actively promote “fundamental British values” and ensure that there is political balance in teaching and other activities.